acoh64/pde-opt/paper/paper.md

 Since the Levenberg-Marquardt method uses Gauss-Newton approximations of the Hessian, this method generally converges faster than BFGS.
 However, BFGS does not require the Jacobian of the residuals for the Hessian approximation and thus the gradients can be computed easily using backpropagation, which scales much better with the number of parameters \autoref{fig:benchmark}.
 This tradeoff between scaling with parameter numbers and convergence of optimization must be considered for these differentiable physics optimization problems.
-Finally, the `optimize` method use BFGS minimize a scalar function of the solution, which is specified in the `objective_function` argument.
+Finally, the `optimize` method provides an interface for minimizing a scalar function of the PDE solution.
+The function to minimize is specified through the `objective_function` argument and BFGS is used to perform the optimization.
 ![Benchmarking performance of solvers and gradients with different number of grid points and paramters.\label{fig:benchmark}](figure2_joss.png)
 For reference, we benchmark the performance of numerically solving and computing gradients of PDE solutions \autoref{fig:benchmark}.
 We report the wall time scaling as a function of grid points of 10,000 time steps of the Cahn-Hilliard equation using a semi-implicit Fourier time stepping method, run on both GPU and CPU with Float32 and Float64 precision.